 McDonald’s – Self-Ordering

-Maccas pioneered the self service revolution in fast food and went all in on self-ordering technology when they learned how successful it had been in the retail industry.
+Maccas pioneered the restaurant self service revolution in kiosk for fast food and went all in on self ordering mcdonalds technology when they learned how successful it had been in the retail industry.

 In 2015, McDonald’s began rolling out self ordering kiosks to its US locations and planned to populate all 14,000 franchises across the States with self service technology by the year 2020.
 Almost instantly after deploying these self service kiosks, McDonald’s saw an incremental bump in sales; a 6% growth in sales in the first year after deploying self service.